openshift/pagerduty-short-circuiter/README.md

-# PagerDuty Short Circuiter
+# Kite
-`pdcli` is an integration of [go-pagerduty](https://github.com/PagerDuty/go-pagerduty) and [ocm-container](https://github.com/openshift/ocm-container) which lets you spawn ocm-container with automatic cluster login and other features based on the PagerDuty alert.
+`kite` is an integration of [go-pagerduty](https://github.com/PagerDuty/go-pagerduty) and [ocm-container](https://github.com/openshift/ocm-container) which lets you spawn ocm-container with automatic cluster login and other features based on the PagerDuty alert.

-***Note that pdcli is not a reinvention of another PagerDuty CLI tool instead it is a wrapper over go-pagerduty and provides you with all go-pagerduty cli features and much more.***
+***Note that kite is not a reinvention of another PagerDuty CLI tool instead it is a wrapper over go-pagerduty and provides you with all go-pagerduty cli features and much more.***

 ## Features